durjoyliw/durjoyliw/README.md

 Certifications 🎓 | Microsoft Data Analyst, Tableau Desktop Specialist, Google Data Analytics Professional Certificate,SQL for Data Science Specialization

-## 🤝 Let's Connect
 I'm always interested in discussing data analytics opportunities, collaboration, or sharing insights about the latest trends in business intelligence.

 📧 **Email:** durjoy.das1@outlook.com
 💼 **LinkedIn:** [linkedin.com/in/durjoydas1/](https://linkedin.com/in/durjoydas1/)
 🌐 **Portfolio:** Currently building

----
-*"Data is the new oil, but insights are the refined fuel that powers business growth."*